CheVeraId/domainauth-spec/draft-narea-domainauth.md

 1. **Decentralisation:** The protocol avoids the need for centralised authorities beyond the DNS hierarchy itself.
 Each domain owner has exclusive control over their domain and its associated members.
 2. **Offline verification:** All signature bundles contain sufficient information to be independently verified without requiring external network queries.
 3. **User-friendly identifiers:** Identities are based on familiar, human-readable domain names and usernames rather than cryptographically-derived values.
-4. **Build upon well-established standards:**
-   - DNSSEC for securing DNS responses.
-   - X.509 for certificate management.
-   - Cryptographic Message Syntax (CMS) for digital signatures.
+4. **Build upon well-established standards:** DNSSEC for securing DNS responses, X.509 for certificate management, and CMS for digital signatures.
-5. **Minimal trust assumptions:** The protocol ensures that no entity can issue credentials on behalf of domains they do not control, unlike traditional PKIs where any CA can issue certificates for any domain.
+5. **Minimal trust assumptions:** The protocol reduces trust dependencies by leveraging DNSSEC, limiting potential credential issuance attacks to DNS hierarchy operators (primarily IANA and TLD operators).
-6. **Contextual binding:** Signatures are bound to specific "services" (see below), preventing their unauthorised use across different contexts.
+6. **Contextual binding:** Signatures are bound to specific "services", preventing their unauthorised use across different contexts.

 ## Conventions and Terminology